ESEAL & ESEAL 2

 - Abandonment carried out remotely from a nearby ‘non-sensitive’ position up to 60m away from the parent main

-- Safety is significantly improved by sealing the last transition joint between the T2/3 and T1 pipe, any risk of a gas leak is removed
+- Safety is significantly improved by sealing the last transition joint, any risk of a gas leak is removed

 - Size of excavation is kept to a minimum, reducing impact on the environment